emirhanyagci/MERN-chatpack/story.md

 8 - user can prevent them add to group add search functionality
 9- add add user button to group info
+10 - maybe you can add readed-sended logic

 ## todos